 What you definitely shouldn’t do is wait until the last minute to try and come up with a plan.
 This applies to PlayerUnknown’s Battlegrounds in general, but it’s especially true here.
 The electric blue wall of death is only scary if it catches you off guard.
 That’s why you or someone in your squad should always be paying attention to the circle.

-The third circle starts shirking three minutes 30 seconds after the second.
-This is the first one that’ll hit you noticeably higher.
+The third circle starts shirking two minutes and 30 seconds (0.8%) after the second, doing This is the first one that’ll hit you noticeably harder.
 It’s not advisable to be outside it unless you really have to.
-The same boosts rules apply here, but the risk is obviously higher.
+The same boosts rules apply here, but the risk is much higher.

 Circles four and five both move after two minutes, and it’s at this point you should avoid being outside at all costs.
+You’ll take around 1-3% damage.
 If you see someone running and you’re not inside yourself, don’t stop and shoot, keep moving.
 You’ll win by default if you’re ahead.

-By the time circles six, seven, and eight show up, the play area will be so small that you should be extra aware of your surroundings.
-Circles six and seven shrink after one minute 30 seconds, and the final circle takes just one minute before it moves.
+By the time circles six, seven, and eight show up, the play area will be so small that you need to be extra aware of your surroundings.
+What’s more, damage is also upped from, ranging from 5-11%.
+Circles six and seven shrink after one minute 30 seconds, and circle eight takes just one minute before it moves.

 Another thing to add is that it can sometimes be hard to figure out which circle you’re dealing with when you’re in the heat of battle.
 Aside from checking the timer on top of the minimap, you can sort of know from their sizes.
 The first shrinkage reduces the play area by 65%.
 This is the biggest reduction and is immediately noticeable.

-If the white circle looks like it’s covering about half of the map, this is the first circle.
+If the white circle suddenly looks like it’s covering about half of the map, then it’s the first circle.
 Keep this in mind and work it out from there.